indigo-dc/oidc-agent/gitbook/provider/egi.md

 ```

 Finally, you will be be asked for a password on
-the commandline to safely score your credentials.
+the commandline to safely store your credentials.

 ```
 Enter encryption password for account configuration '<shortname>':